InYourCloud/pimcore-plugin-tideways/README.md

 If you want to profile/trace backend requests, too: Set the "excludeBackend" property in the xml file to "0".

+If you want to profile/trace CLI requests, too: Set the "excludeCli" property in the xml file to "0" (this is needed for tracing maintenance.php runs).

 You can add additional method watchers - take a look at the example section in the config file.